-You’ve got a bunch of great opportunities to throw a kick-ass party in the near future: Halloween, World Series, Thanksgiving, Christmas, Chanukah, New Year’s, maybe a birthday or two.
+You’ve got a bunch of great opportunities to throw a kick-ass party this time of year: Halloween, the World Series, Thanksgiving, Christmas, Chanukah, New Year’s, maybe a birthday or two.
 It’s starting to be that time of the year when everyone seems to be going to a big bash.
 And even if you’ve got no major reason to celebrate, putting on a big affair—a block party or warehouse party, for example—is a great way for you to promote yourself, a product, another person, or, you know, just have a good time.

 Problem is, when throwing a party, the reality of who shows up is often drastically different from the fantasy; and it’s hard to get people to a party with so many distractions out there.